Neptune Blog

 The updated .yml file created for our use case is available in the repository and it looks like this:

-The updated .yml file | Source: Author
+The updated .yml file, a basic workflow to help you get started with Actions. | Source: Author

 MLOps pipeline for time series prediction: deployment and continuous delivery

-Deployment will be done following CI/CD practices using GitHub actions, Docker and AWS ECS.
+Deployment will be done following CI/CD practices using GitHub actions, Docker, and AWS ECS.
 Elastic Container Service (ECS) is a container orchestration service that makes it easy to deploy, manage, and scale containerized applications.
 In our example, we’ll use it as CI/CD service that will host an EC2 instance where docker will run.

 Access to AWS services will be provided using AWS Identity and Access Management (IAM) service.
 Also, before deployment, we’ll ingest input data on AWS S3

-Briefly, deployment steps are as follows:
+Briefly, the deployment steps are as follows:

 • Actions build Docker image and push it on AWS ECR.
 Elastic Container Registry is a repository for container images, where images can be easily pushed, accessed, and distributed with other AWS services.